slatedb/slatedb/docs/0001-manifest.md

 * Allow parallel writes from a single writer
 * Allow readers to snapshot state for consistent reads across time
 * Work with object stores that support CAS
-* Work with object stores that support object versioning if a transactional store is available (DynamoDB, MySQL, and so on)
+* Work with object stores that do not support CAS if a transactional store is available (DynamoDB, MySQL, and so on)
 * Provide < 100ms-300ms read/write latencies
 * Avoid write contention on the manifest
 * Work for S3, Google Cloud Storage (GCS), Azure Blob Storage (ABS), MinIO, Radically Reprogrammable (R2) Storage, and Tigris